What does a perfect child look like? Well-behaved, truthful and thoughtful? Never dirty, unkind or grumpy?

 So don’t let Step 5 become unimportant.
 It’s where we assure our children that our relationship will always be more important than a broken rule.

 Our children need to feel that they matter to us, that they’re needed, and that they contribute to the quality of our lives.
-As a single parent, I once told my five-year-old, “I just can’t do it all.”
-His mouth and eyes became as big as saucers, and he said to me, “I’ll help you!”
+As a single parent of three sons, I once told my five-year-old, “I just can’t do it all.”
+His eyes became as big as saucers, and he said to me, “I’ll help you!”
 We decided that he’d be responsible for watering the plants.
 Of course, supervising him took more energy than doing it myself.
 But the look of pride and love on his face was worth it.